mom-ocean/MOM6/docs/README.md

 NOTE: There is a rough execution time limit of about 900 seconds.
 Trying to do more than that will cause a "timeout" error.

+NOTE: To post process equations within RTD, see `UPDATEHTMLEQS` below for more information.

 # Special Cases

 Please see the [details](details/Details.md) for special cases to the documentation syntax not found